algermissen/algermissen.github.com/_posts/2010-11-12-interesting-changes-must-surface.markdown

 REST is the only style that requires changes to surface in a way that is guaranteed not to break clients, because REST is rather specific about what can change in which ways.
 Except for add-on changes (that are not a problem for existing clients) all surfacing changes to a REST server component are bound by the possibilities to vary representations (you may change as long as you do stick to rules of the media type used)

-In RPC-based architectures, change is, you guessed it :-), not constrained at all and might surface in a million ways.
+In RPC-based architectures, change is (you guessed it :-) not constrained at all and might surface in a million ways.
 Welcome to change impact analysis hell.